GitX-2022/Cheapest-Price/README.md

 # Cheapest-Price
-Finding cheapest price in online market store and also price fluctuations
+Finding cheapest price in online market store and notify users when cheapest price hits